microsoft/WhatTheHack/015-Serverless/Student/Challenge-01.md

 ### Setup Local Workstation

+**NOTE:** If you are planning to use GitHub Codespaces, skip this section as all pre-reqs will be setup in the Codespace environment.

 Set up your *local* environment:
 - Visual Studio Code (or Visual Studio with Azure development workload)
 - Azure CLI